Skip to content

 The adjusted book value approach represents the value of a business as a going concern when there is no expectation of any type of commercially transferable goodwill.

-• The company is an investment or real estate holding company;
+Scenario 1: The company is an investment or real estate holding company;

-• The company is an operating business where all of the income is attributable to personal goodwill.
+Scenario 3: The company is an operating business where all of the income is attributable to personal goodwill.

 In the final scenario, consider a company that is based exclusively on an individual’s personal reputation.
-For example, a self-employed hair stylist has served the community for 30 years, and is well known for her aesthetic taste.
+For example, a self-employed hair stylist has served the community for 30 years and is well known for her aesthetic taste.
 A potential buyer may not be able to attract and retain the same clients, and therefore he/she may not be willing to pay a “premium” for the business.
 In other words, the personal goodwill associated with the current owner may not be transferable.
 Accordingly, an adjusted book value approach may be appropriate in this circumstance.

-The Formula of Adjusted Book Value Approach
+The Formula for an Adjusted Book Value Approach

 Below is a formula of how we calculate the adjusted net book value.
 We start with the shareholders’ equity on the financial statements, add any stub period after tax income/losses, adjust assets and liabilities to the fair market value as at the valuation date, and consider any disposition costs and income taxes arising from the notional sale.
 We then arrive at the adjusted net book value of the business.

-The adjusted book value approach is one of three common methods to value a business – and as discussed above, there are three common scenarios where the adjusted book value approach may be appropriate.
 If you need help navigating the complicated area of business valuation, the experts at Davis Martindale can help you.
 Give us a call today for a personalized discussion.